Skip to content

 Dataset Catalog

-• A catalog entry is lightweight metadata that tells Rasteret how to build or load a Collection.
+A catalog entry is usually not the collection itself.
+It is a lightweight descriptor that tells Rasteret how to discover or load raster records.
+The result of a build is still a normal Collection.

 rasteret datasets list